teodor-hristov/University/README.md

 # University

-This repository is containing resourses i've been used from 1-st year in university.
+This repository is containing resourses i've been using from 1-st year in university.
 It contains **Math** and **Programming** books and courses.

 # Books